VS

 In terms of activity leading into the fight, Gennady Golovkin had been fighting more than Canelo Alvarez.

-Going to this contest, Canelo Alvarez had last fought 11 months and 30 days ago, while Gennady Golovkin's last outing had been 4 months and 10 days ago.
+Going into this contest, Canelo Alvarez had last fought 11 months and 30 days ago, while Gennady Golovkin's last outing had been 4 months and 10 days ago.

-Canelo's last 5 fights had come over a period of 2 years, 9 months and 25 days, meaning he had been fighting on average every 6 months and 24 days.
+Canelo's last 5 fights had come over a period of 2 years, 9 months and 25 days, which means he had been fighting approximately every 6 months and 24 days.
 In those fights, he fought a total of 51 rounds, meaning that they had lasted 10.2 rounds on average.

 Golovkin's last 5 fights had come over a period of 2 years, 4 months and 23 days, meaning he had been fighting on average every 5 months and 24 days.
 In those fights, he fought a total of 33 rounds, meaning that they had lasted 6.6 rounds on average.